 Telia are extruded from Juniper galls during wet weather in early spring.
 Basidospores are dispersed at night to rosaceous hosts such as pear causing an annual infection.
 Aecia form on the underside of leaves late summer and into the fall.
-Aeciospores are dispersed to junipers causing a perennial infection.
+Aeciospores are dispersed to nearby junipers in the fall causing a perennial infection.

 Symptoms Yellow to bright orange leaf spots appear on leaves, fruit, twigs, and branches of pear.
 Occasionally, infected fruit mummifies and falls to the ground.
 Leaf lesions can grow together and cover much of the leaf surface when the disease is severe.
 These symptoms occur in spring and can be confused with other rust species.
 Unlike other rusts, acorn-shape aecia form on the lower leaf surface.
 They are up to 6 mm high and rupture along lateral slits.
 Aecia can develop by mid-June and into the fall and again another growing season if on perennial parts of tree.